 The Center for Sleep Medicine is the largest sleep medicine practice in the State of Illinois.
-The Center for Sleep Medicine includes six American Academy of Sleep Medicine (AASM) accredited sleep centers located throughout the Chicagoland area.
+The Center for Sleep Medicine includes five American Academy of Sleep Medicine (AASM) accredited sleep centers located throughout the Chicagoland area.

 The goal of The Center for Sleep Medicine’s Fatigue Management Program is to: mitigate human fatigue caused by sleep disorders thereby reducing the probability of human-error caused incidents and accidents in an operational environment.
 To mitigate human fatigue caused by sleep disorders means that every person having a sleep disorder reports to work rested and fit for duty.
 To accomplish this goal The Center for Sleep Medicine shall take a comprehensive, tailored approach to the issue of sleep related fatigue on an individual company basis.

 Why Choose The Center for Sleep Medicine?

 1. Accredited by American Academy of Sleep Medicine